 - Or your spouse comes home in a rotten mood and suddenly you feel kind of bad about yourself saying “They wouldn’t be talking to me like this if I had… or I hadn’t….”

-- Or your boss says “no” to a request for something at work and an internal battle begins like “What the heck?
-They don’t appreciate anything I do here”…but a few seconds later self-doubt creeps in and you start thoughts like “If I had the respect that so-and-so does, I would have gotten a ‘yes’ no problem.”
+- Or your boss says “no” to a request for something at work and an internal battle begins like “What the hell?
+They don’t appreciate anything I do here”… but a few seconds later self-doubt creeps in and you start thoughts like “If I had the respect that ‘so-and-so’ does, I would have gotten a ‘yes’ no problem.”

 These are examples of stress-thinking that can seem to happen automatically.
-They are also moments of dis-compassion.
-And in terms of priority, the dis-compassion if first.
+They are also moments of dis-compassion rather than self-compassion.

-When we careen through the tasks of our day, with no connection to ourselves and our needs, we forget that deservingness and can’t be responsive to the needs that only we can meet.
+When you careen through the tasks of your day, with no connection to yourself and your needs, you can’t be responsive to the needs that only you can meet.
 No one else can respond to your physical exhaustion, momentary loneliness or surpassed patience limit.
-You have to be mindful to feel when those thresholds are going to be crossed.
+You have to be mindful to feel when those thresholds have been crossed.

 The roles we take on as adults….employee, spouse, parent, loved one…those roles don’t include passive protection.
-We must actively watch over our needs, because eventually someone will ask for more than we can authentically give.
+You must actively watch over your needs, because eventually someone will ask for more than you can authentically give.

-When you’re in a mindless state, you don’t know when or how you need to say “no” or adjust course.
-And often the mindlessness that keeps you from being compassionate to yourself, often spills into lack of momentary compassion for others.
+When you’re in a mindless state, you don’t know when or how you need to say “no,” or adjust course.
+And often the mindlessness that keeps you from being compassionate to yourself, also prevents compassion for others.
 That’s how we end up doing or saying things we regret.